-Well, this depends on the quality of your traffics and how many conversion (from visitors to leads/sales) you expect from your website monthly.
+Again, this depends on the quality of your traffics and how many conversion (from visitors to leads/sales) you expect from your website monthly.

-Lets take this example.
+Let’s take this example.
 John and Daniel both operate an e-store in selling socks.

 Scenario 1: John posted the about his socks in on some forums related to computer games.
 He was getting around 2000 visits a month to his e-commerce website.
 Out of these 2000 visitors, John was able to secure 10 purchases on average

-Case 2: Daniel, on the other hand, wrote some articles about socks that ranked organically on Google search results.
+Scenario 2: Daniel, on the other hand, wrote some articles about socks that ranked organically on Google search results.
 He was getting around 200 visits a month to his e-store.
 However, because of these 200 visitors came to the website via intentional search for socks in Google, they are more likely to buy socks from Daniel.
 Daniel was able to bank 40 purchases on average.